Archive

 However, these "magical" beams of sunlight are far from supernatural.
 They are called crepuscular rays and have a scientific and logical explanation.

-This article illustrates what precisely crepuscular rays are, how they form, and what their characteristics are.
+In this article, we take a close look at what precisely crepuscular rays are, how they form, and what their characteristics are.

 What Are Crepuscular Rays?